joan-xavier/portfolio/README.md

 ## Ph.D. in Electrical Engineering | ML & Deep Learning | Data Science  Research

-In my PhD research at [Anna University, (2018-2023)](https://www.annauniv.edu/), I worked on a challenging multi-disciplinary topic – ‘Nonlinear system Identification, nonlinearity quantification and control of Nonlinear Systems’, where I integrated the concepts of Nonlinear system identification from Electrical Engineering, time series analysis and forecasting (ARIMA  Models) from Machine learning/deep learning algorithms and applied it to control engineering problems.
+In my PhD research at [Anna University, (2018-2023)](https://www.annauniv.edu/), I worked on a challenging multi-disciplinary topic – ‘Nonlinear system Identification, nonlinearity quantification and control of Nonlinear Systems’, where I integrated the concepts of Nonlinear system identification from Electrical Engineering, time series  forecasting (ARIMA  Models) and analysis using Machine learning/deep learning algorithms and applied it to control engineering problems.
 This experience shaped my skills in analysing large raw datasets, applying rigorous optimization solvers,hyperparameter tuning and developing new approaches to complex real-world problems.This experience also stimulated my deep interest in diving in-depth in Machine learning/Deep learning algorithms and exploring Data Science to transition into this field.

 ## Technical Expertise

 - Extensive research in [Nonlinear System Identification](https://link.springer.com/article/10.1007/s11071-023-09258-0) & Control, Predictive (Data-Driven) Modeling, and Deep Learning
-- Developed [hybrid modeling](https://www.sciencedirect.com/science/article/pii/S0019057824005366?via%3Dihub) involving DL-based models for analyzing and predicting complex system dynamics, Time series Analysis.
+- Developed [hybrid modeling](https://www.sciencedirect.com/science/article/pii/S0019057824005366?via%3Dihub) involving DL-based models for analyzing and predicting complex system dynamics, Time series Analysis using ARIMA, SARIMAX and NARX methods.
 - Strong proficiency in programming languages such as Python and Matlab for Machine Learning and knowledge of database technology (writing SQL Queries).
-- Expertise in data manipulation and analysis libraries ( Pandas, NumPy, SciPy, TensorFlow, Keras).
+- Expertise in data analysis, statistical and Machine learning libraries ( Pandas, NumPy, SciPy, Statsmodel, Scikit-Learn, TensorFlow, Keras).
 - Hands-on experience working on large-scale datasets with machine learning algorithms(regression, classification, clustering), feature engineering and model deployment.
 - Knowledge of statistical metrics and experience using statistical packages for analyzing large datasets.
 - Strong expertise in time series forecasting, Data Analytics, Anomaly detection, and Deep learning architectures (TCN, CNN, RNN, LSTM)